-The regiment was created on March 20, 1672 from 13 companies of a Catalan regiment named "Mazarin" who later became Royal Roussillon Infanterie.
+The regiment was created on March 20, 1672 from 13 companies of a Catalan regiment named "Mazarin" which later became Royal Roussillon Infanterie.
 At the end of the year, the regiment was increased to 20 companies.

 In 1684, the regiment took part in the siege of Luxembourg.

 In 1688, at the outbreak of the Nine Years' War (1688–97), the regiment was initially part of the Reserve in Germany.
 In 1689, it participated in the relief of Mainz.
 In 1690, it campaigned on the Rhine.
-In 1691, it was transferred to Italy where it took part in an expedition in the Aoste Valley, in the capture of Nice, Villefranche, Montalban, Veillane and Carmagnola, and in the siege of the Castle of Montmélian.
-For the campaign of 1692, the regiment was recalled in Flanders where it took part in the capture of Namur, in the Battle of Steenkerque and in the bombardment of Charleroi.
+In 1691, it was transferred to Italy where it took part in an expedition in the Aosta Valley, in the capture of Nice, Villefranche, Montalban, Veillane and Carmagnola, and in the siege of the Castle of Montmélian.
+For the campaign of 1692, the regiment was recalled in Flanders where it took part in the capture of Namur, in the battle of Steenkerque and in the bombardment of Charleroi.
 In June 1693, the regiment marched to the Rhine.
 In 1694, it returned to the Low Countries.
 In 1695, it was at the bombardment of Bruxelles.
-In 1696, it was posted on the Scheldt.
+In 1696, it was posted on the Scheldt River.
 In 1697, it served on the Meuse.

 In 1698, the regiment took part in the training camp of Compiègne.

 In 1701, at the outbreak of the War of the Spanish Succession (1701-13), the regiment was sent to the country of Juliers.
-In 1702, it took part in the unsuccessful defence of Kayserwerth; in 1704, in the disastrous Battle of Blenheim where it was almost entirely taken prisoners.
+In 1702, it took part in the unsuccessful defence of Kayserwerth; in 1704, in the disastrous battle of Blenheim where it was almost entirely taken prisoners.
 It remained in captivity at Ulm until 1707.
 It then remained in the Lines of the Lauter till the end of the campaign of 1710.
 In 1711, the regiment initially campaigned on the frontier of Flanders but was soon transferred to the Army of the Rhine.
 It then remained in Alsace till the end of the war.
 In 1713, it took part in the capture of Landau and Freiburg.

 In 1715, the regiment was reduced to a single battalion.